 Our clients may discontinue using our services completely or cancel some projects either without notice or upon short notice.
-The termination or delay of a large contract or of multiple contracts could have a material adverse effect on our revenue and profitability; although, in the event of termination the Company is usually entitled to all sums owed for work performed through the notice of termination and certain costs associated with the termination of the study.
+The termination or delay of a large contract or of multiple contracts could have a material adverse effect on our revenue and profitability.
 Historically, clients have cancelled or discontinued projects and may in the future cancel their contracts with us for reasons including: